 Mother’s day isn’t always an easy day to celebrate for the mums starting off in Hightown Housing Association’s Mother and Baby Service, based in St Albans, but thanks to the supportive staff they will be given the help and guidance they need.

 The Mother and Baby unit, provided in partnership with St Albans City and District Council, helps up to eight young mums aged between 16 – 30 and provides the emotional and practical support the women need to raise a baby and find more permanent accommodation.

-We caught up with Kyrah who was helped by the service after being referred by St Albans City and District Council.
+Kyrah was recently helped by the service after being referred by St Albans City and District Council.
 When Kyrah first visited the service, she instantly got a ‘warm and welcoming’ feeling and moved in when her daughter was three months old.

 “The staff helped with everything, if I needed help with baby food or sorting out a weekly budget or how to cook something.
 They were also around if I just needed to talk or was finding things tough.
 They understand that being a new mum changes everything and it can get lonely sometimes.”

-Felicia who works at the Mother and Baby Service adds:
+John, who works at the Mother and Baby Service added:

 “We always aim to make sure the mothers at the service feel valued, fully accepted and supported.
 Making sure we listen, show patience and encouragement, as well being sensitive to individual’s circumstances is a key part of our role.”